saptarshic27/saptarshic27.github.io/content/about.md

   I'm Saptarshi, a Ph.D. candidate in [Statistics at UC Berkeley](https://statistics.berkeley.edu/), advised by [Prof. Peter Bartlett](https://www.stat.berkeley.edu/~bartlett/).
 Before joining here, I completed both my Bachelor of Statistics and Master of Statistics at the [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/).

  Equipped with a strong mathematical foundation I'm interested to explore the depths of statistical learning, especially deep learning and its real-world applications.
 My current research is primarily focused on exploring and understanding why deep learners work from a statistical viewpoint.
 My doctoral research explores the behavior of different deep learners, especially, generative models under the so-called "manifold hypothesis".
-More details about my current works can be found [here](https://saptarshic27.github.io/research/).
+If you'd like to know more, check out my current works on [GAN](https://arxiv.org/abs/2401.15801), [WAE](https://openreview.net/pdf?id=WjRPZsfeBO), [federated](https://saptarshic27.github.io/Federated_Learning.pdf) and [general supervised learners](https://saptarshic27.github.io/Exponential_Family.pdf).

 In my free time I enjoy hiking, reading novels and cooking exotic dishes.